How to build a table of contents in React

 Looking for a full code example?
 Check out the tutorial’s Codepen.

-Get started with a new component file
+Get started with a new TOC file

 To begin, let’s create a new TableOfContents file.